kubernetes/website/docs/user-guide/services/index.md

 ### With selectors

-For headless services that define selectors, the endpoints controller will still create `Endpoints` records in the API, and DNS is configured to return multiple A records (addresses) for the `Service` name which point directly to the `Pods` backing the `Service`.
+For headless services that define selectors, the endpoints controller creates `Endpoints` records in the API, and modifies the DNS configuration to return A records (addresses) which point directly to the `Pods` backing the `Service`.

 ### Without selectors